cloudflare/cloudflare-docs/content/workers/platform/environment-variables.md

 # Environment variables

 In the Workers platform, environment variables, secrets, and KV namespaces are known as bindings.
-Regardless of type, bindings are always available as global variables within your Worker script.
+Regardless of type, bindings are always available on the `env` parameter within your `fetch` handler.

-## Environmental variables with module workers
+## Environmental variables with service worker format

-When deploying a Module Worker, any [bindings](/workers/platform/environment-variables/) will not be available as global runtime variables.
-Instead, they are passed to the handler as a [parameter](/workers/runtime-apis/fetch-event/#parameters) – refer to the `FetchEvent` [documentation for further comparisons and examples](/workers/runtime-apis/fetch-event/#bindings-1).
+When deploying a Service Worker, any [bindings](/workers/platform/environment-variables/) will be available as global runtime variables instead of being passed to the handler on the `env` parameter.
+If you have the environment variable `API_TOKEN` then you will access it with `API_TOKEN`, for example: `console.log(API_TOKEN)`.

 ## Environment variables via wrangler